- Education & Resources

 What is a metal alloy?

 Alloys are elemental metals that have been mixed with one or more other metals or elements to take on new properties.
-The alloy is created to retain many of the positive characteristics of the pure precious metal, while reducing or eliminating key deficiencies.
+The alloy is created to retain most of the positive characteristics of the pure precious metal, while reducing or eliminating key deficiencies.
 You can learn more about metal alloy jewelry on our blog.

 Which precious metals does 100 East Fine Jewelry use in our products?